San Antonio, TX, Schools Offering Computer Technology Programs

 Associate of Applied Science for Computer Support Specialists

 This 60 credit-hour program covers introduction to computers, software applications, networking, operating systems, spreadsheets and computer graphics.
-Online courses are also offered.
+The degree can be finished in five semesters.

 Computer Support Specialist, Level I Certificate

-This program includes 28 credits of coursework in topics like computer networking, computer hardware, help-desk support and Linux systems.
+This program includes 25 credits of coursework in topics like computer networking, computer hardware, help-desk support and Linux systems.
+Students can complete this certificate in two semesters.